pingworks/berkshelf-api/README.md

 A server which indexes cookbooks from various sources and hosts it over a REST API

-Additionally this version implements a binrepo_store that works as binary repository for released cookbooks.
+This fork implements a binrepo_store that works as binary repository for released cookbooks.

 ## Installation